Back to school sales 2020: find the best deals on laptops, tablets, monitors and more

 Back to school sale - Kindles

 Want something specifically for reading?
 The All-New Kindle is the perfect choice.
 With in-built backlighting and a light frame, this is a great device for school, home, or on holiday.
-A hefty reduction in price on Amazon UK certainly helps.View Deal
+Getting three free months of Kindle Unlimited with the US version is also a bargain.View Deal

 Back to school sale - smartwatches